zekarias-tilahun/cas2vec/README.md

 An observation time.
 Default is 1 hour

 >`--prd-time:`
-A Prediction time (it should be greater than --obs-time, i.e. --obs-time + d).
+A Prediction time (it should be greater than --obs-time, i.e. --obs-time + delta, delta > 0).
 Default is 16 hours

 >`--time-unit:`
 The time unit used to specify the previous two parameters (possible values are, h for hour, m for minute, and s for second).
 Default is 'h'